DevnagriAI/devnagri_docs/guide/Dota_web.md

 ## Add URLs

-If system did not crawl any url due to some technical issue or user wants only some specifc URLs to be translated, the user can provide those URLs for translation.
+If system did not crawl any url due to some technical issue or the user wants only some specifc URLs to be translated, the user can provide those URLs for translation.

 ![url_status](./images/DOTA_Web/URLStatus.png)

 ## Scan Your Website button

-This option can be used to get a list  of all the possible URLs that are crawled by the Devnagri crawler.
+This option can be used to scan all the possible URLs that are crawled by the Devnagri crawler.

 <!-- ![sync](./images/a3.png) -->